RationalityEnhancement/todolistAPI-demoWebsite/README.md

 They can then be copied/uploaded to the relevant target.
 ## Integration with CompliceX

 Our app is currently integrated into CompliceX.
-To make integration easier it is wrapped as a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) using [Angular Elements](https://angular.io/guide/elements).
+To make integration easier, it is wrapped as a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) using [Angular Elements](https://angular.io/guide/elements).
 CompliceX & our app communicate via the Web Components API to exchange data & events.
 This enables us to encapsulate our application and potentially use it in other applications besides CompliceX as well (as long as the necessary data is passed to our app using the Web Components API).

 ## Project structure